Georgia Pedestrian Accident Attorney

 In Marietta, GA, the statute of limitations for personal injury claims, including pedestrian accidents, is generally two years from the date of the accident.
 To avoid missing this deadline, which could prevent you from recovering any compensation, contacting an attorney as soon as possible after your accident is crucial.

 At Johnson & Alday, LLC, we know how life-altering a pedestrian accident can be.
-That's why we are committed to providing the residents of Marietta with the dedicated legal representation they need.
+That’s why we are committed to providing Marietta residents with the dedicated legal representation they need.
 Our team is here to answer your questions, ease the burden of legal stresses, and ensure your rights are fully exercised.

-If you or a loved one has been involved in a pedestrian accident, don't hesitate to reach out to us.
-We're here to offer the support and legal expertise you need to secure the compensation you're entitled to and get back on your feet.
-Contact us today, and see how our Marietta pedestrian accident attorneys can help.
+If you or a loved one has been involved in a pedestrian accident, don’t hesitate to reach out to us.
+We’re here to offer the support and legal expertise you need to secure the compensation you’re entitled to and get back on your feet.
+Contact us today to learn how our Marietta pedestrian accident attorneys can help.

 Common Causes Of Pedestrian Accidents